evansmwangik/Spending-Habits-for-People-in-India/README.md

 ## Overview
 In this project, I analyze the spending patterns for people in India.

-I go through their overall spending patterns them go down to the different subgroups provided in the data such as analysing their transactions by age, payment types hours of day etc.
+I go through their overall spending patterns then go down to the different subgroups provided in the data such as analysing their transactions by age, payment types hours of day etc.

 I start first by trying to clean any data misalignments, which I found none, then progressively dissect through the data to the different categories.
 You can find my analysis ([here](https://github.com/evansmwangik/Spending-Habits-for-People-in-India/blob/master/UPI%20Transactions%202024%20Dataset%20EDA1.ipynb))